 Running .py files

 Let's create file hello.py in any directory.
-Open it in text editor and paste next string:
+Open it in a text editor and paste next string:

-Now in command line you need to go to the directory there you've created hello.py file.
+Now in the command line you need to go to the directory where you've created hello.py file.
 And here you need to input:

-Your code will be executed and in console you will see greetings.
+Your code will be executed and in the console, you will see greetings.

-On this screenshot you see the word "Привет" (prievet), it's "hello" in Russian.
+On this screenshot you see the word "Привет" (privet), it's "hello" in Russian.

 We've learned how to run Python interpreter and files with Python source code.
 You can work with Python interpreter in any operating system (Windows, Linux, XOS).
 All you need - just install Python interpreter and preferable text editor or IDE.
-In next tutorial we will learn Python basics.
+In the next tutorial, we will learn Python basics.